What Is a Car Insurance Declarations Page?

 Legal Purposes

-1. As Sole Proof of Insurance: While a declarations page outlines your policy specifics, it's generally not accepted as proof of insurance for traffic stops or vehicle registration.
-An insurance ID card is the standard document for these situations.
+1. As proof of insurance at a traffic stop or registration: Your declarations page is not accepted as proof of insurance for traffic stops or vehicle registration.
+Use your insurance ID card instead.

-Therefore, use your declarations page appropriately: mainly for understanding your policy, comparing insurance options, renewing your policy and when filing claims.
-Safeguard this document to protect your personal information.
+Use your declarations page for reviewing your policy, comparing options, renewing coverage and filing claims.
+Keep it somewhere safe to protect your personal information.

 Auto Insurance Declaration Page: FAQ